akvo/knowledgebase/docs/rsr/iati_reporting.md

 ![What is IATI](media/create_iati.png)

-3. Click on the IATI link (top, left-side of the page) in My Projects and press: 'New IATI export'.
+3. Click on the IATI link (top, left-side of the page) in My Projects and press: *'New IATI export'*.
 It is important to agree in your organisation who is responsible for creating and publishing (see below) these files:

 4. Select the projects you want to include and press perform checks.
 In case there are errors, please edit the projects in the project editor.
 Links are provided to guide you to the correct fields.
 If everything is set you can generate the IATI xml file and it will be visible in the export overview